softbrewery/js-jakkel/README.md

 ```

 #### role(roleName)
-Returns a role of the currently defined roles list.
+Returns a role from the currently defined roles.
 - The `name` argument is of type String.
 - Return type is a Role object.